-Norice can be taken of anonymous correspondence.
-Whateveris intended for insertion must be authenticated by the name and address of the writer; not necessarily for publication, but as a guarantee of his good faith.
-It is impossible to acknowledge the mass of letters we re-ceive.
-Their insertion is often delayed, owing to a press of matter; and when omitted, it is frequently from rea-sons oute independent of the merits of the communicasons quite independent of the merits of the communica-tion.
+No notice can be taken of anonymous correspondence.
+Whateverisintended for insertion must be authenticated by the name and address of the writer; not necessarily for publication, but as a guarantee of his good faith.
+It is impossible to acknowledge the mass of letters we receive.
+Their insertion is often delayed, owing to a pressure that any dybra omitted it is frequently from reasons. ceive.
+Their insertion is often delayed, owing to a press of matter; and when omitted, it is frequently from rea-sons quite independent of the merits of the communica-

-We cannot undertake to return rejected communications.
+We cannot undertake to return rejected communications